UDM is Jesuit and Mercy

 The Jesuits 1540 -

 Ignatius Loyola founded the Society of Jesus in 1540 out of a mystical conviction that loving Jesus means following Jesus to anywhere in the world.
 In the words of Ieronomo Nadal, S.J., Ignatius’ personal representative: one of the primary houses of Jesuits is “the journey” by which “the whole world becomes our house.”
-Jesuits see their love of Jesus as a love of the wide world in all its complexity and beauty and challenges.
-It should be no surprise that UDM enrolls students from Asia, Latin America, Africa, Europe, and the Middle East.
+Jesuits see their love of Jesus as a love of the wide world in all its complexity and beauty and violence.

 How did they get to Detroit?